SagarDeka-2299/CanvasPlay2D/README.md

         // or initialise outside constructor
     }
 ```
-- for Input look at **Input class
+- for Input look at Input class
-- start the game
-    a.
-Create a scene
+- Create a Scene
 ```typescript
     let scene1=new Scene()